-In this second scenario of a moderate term of imprisonment (say 10 years) you naturally see a significant decrease in the level of punishment.
-But protection is only slightly lower because there is a large increase in rehabilitation, which helps to off-set some of the loss of 'protection' because of the far lower likelihood of re-offence.
+In this scenario, punishment and protection factors are high (because only slightly lower because there is a large increase in rehabilitation, which helps to off-set some of the loss of "protection" because of the far lower likelihood of reoffence.
 Deterrence is also a little lower, but again, deterrence is already substantially lower than most people realise to begin with because any level of jail time generates a certain base level of deterrence, but there is not a linear relationship between increased lengths of jail time and increased levels of deterrence.